Unable to print - Windows -

 button, then check "Print As Image" first before printing.

 If you continue to have problems printing, please

 Law students can download a printer installation program that will install the Law School network printers and configure them to print double-sided.
 The program will remove any previously installed Law School printers, and will install the printers below.

-* When printing to the
+When printing to the

-or swiping your MCard.
-This method of printing is more secure, since there is less chance of your document(s) being taken by someone else, which is especially important when printing anything sensitive.
-You will also be able to visit any of the four student black & white Xerox printers to release your job(s) instead of reprinting when a printer goes offline, and spend less time standing in line during peak traffic.
+"Follow-You" printer, nothing will immediately print.
+Instead, your job(s) will be held on the print server.
+You will not be charged until you release them from the queue.
+You can visit any of the five student black & white Xerox printers to release and print your job(s) by entering your printing PIN or swiping your MCard.
+This method of printing is more secure since there is less chance of your document(s) being taken by someone else, which is especially important when printing anything sensitive.
+You will also be able to visit any of the five student black & white Xerox printers to release your job(s) instead of reprinting when a printer goes offline, and spend less time standing in line during peak traffic.

 Logging in to the printers with your uniqname and a printing number (PIN) is the most reliable way to release your print job(s).
 You can set up your own PIN by logging in to the Law School's print quota webpage